RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Short captions for reproduced works

-If the image was on a website include the URL, otherwise provide the in-text referencing details as described in other areas of this guide.
+If the artwork or image (non-artwork) was on a website, include the URL (no full stop after URL) after the website name and the accessed date.
+If it was in a Library database, include the database name after the accessed date instead.
+If it was in a gallery, museum or other public space, include the name and location of the gallery, museum or public space.
+If it was in other sources, provide the in-text referencing details of the source as described in other areas of this guide.

 ##### Rule

-> {.figure-text}Figure number: Artist's full name (year produced) *Title or description of artwork* \[format\], Publishing details of where image was sourced. {/.figure-text}
+> {.figure-text}Figure number: Artist's or Creator's full name OR Gallery/Museum/Public space name OR Organisation's name (year produced) *Title or description of artwork or image (non-artwork)* [format], publishing details of where artwork or image (non-artwork) was sourced. {/.figure-text}

 ##### Examples

-> {.figure-text}Figure 3: Artist unknown (11-12th C) *Tapestry with Dragons and Flowers* \[Silk tapestry\], The Metropolitan Museum of Art, https<nolink>://www.metmuseum.org/art/ collection/search/39733? {/.figure-text}
+> {.figure-text}Figure 3: Artist unknown (11-12th C) *Tapestry with dragons and flowers* [silk tapestry], The Metropolitan Museum of Art website, accessed 13 December 2021. https<nolink>://www.metmuseum.org/art/collection/search/39733? {/.figure-text}

-> {.figure-text}Figure 3: Artist unknown (11-12th C) *Tapestry with Dragons and Flowers* \[Silk tapestry\], in Jaynes A and Liaw J (1968:37) {/.figure-text}
+> {.figure-text}Figure 4: Artist unknown (11-12th C) *Tapestry with dragons and flowers* [silk tapestry], in Jaynes A and Liaw J (1968:37). {/.figure-text}

-> {.figure-text}Figure 4: Henry Burn (1861) *Swanston Street from the Bridge* \[oil on canvas\], National Gallery of Victoria, Melbourne {/.figure-text}
+> {.figure-text}Figure 5: Henry Burn (1861) *Swanston Street from the bridge* [oil on canvas], National Gallery of Victoria, Melbourne. {/.figure-text}

-> {.figure-text}Figure 5: Mari (Maria Giovanna Colli) (2009) *Bilbao\_6: Guggenheim Museum Bilbao* \[photograph\], Flickr, Copyright 2009 by Mari, CC BY 2.0, accessed 13 December 2021 https<nolink>://www.flickr.com/ photos/ 52355315@N08/5757476385/in/album-72157626677144865/ {/.figure-text}
+> {.figure-text}Figure 6: Mari (Maria Giovanna Colli) (2009) Bilbao_6: Guggenheim Museum Bilbao [photograph], Flickr website, accessed 13 December 2021. https<nolink>://www.flickr.com/photos/52355315@N08/5757476385/in/album-72157626677144865/ {/.figure-text}

+> {.figure-text}Figure 7: Primal Pictures (n.d.) *Lateral nasal cavity* [interactive 3D illustration], Anatomy.tv database, accessed 19 August 2022. {/.figure-text}

-> {.figure-text}Figure 6: Untitled screenshot of Zelphr homepage {/.figure-text}
+> {.figure-text}Figure 8: Untitled screenshot of Zelphr homepage {/.figure-text}

 #### In-text reference to artworks

-Italicise the titles of individual artworks, keeping any capitalisation, numbering or punctuation as specified by the artist.
+Italicise the titles of individual artworks or images (non-artworks) and use sentence case.
+If the artist/creator has made typographic decisions for the title where it has to appear in a certain way, use capitalisation, numbers or punctuation in exactly the same way as the artist/creator does in original title, e.g. *flight research #6*.

-Include the artist, year of creation and title of the artwork in parentheses, if not mentioned in the sentence, when first mentioning the work.
+When first mentioning the work, include the artist or creator of the artwork or image (non-artwork), year of creation and title of the artwork or image (non-artwork) in parentheses, if not mentioned in the sentence.

-If you use an image, refer to the figure number when you discuss the artwork.
+If you use an artwork or image (non-artwork), refer to the figure number when you discuss it.

 ##### Examples

 > The exhibition *Gabrielle Chanel.
-Fashion Manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 7).
+Fashion Manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 11).

 > The purchase of Pollock's (1952) *Blue Poles* created great controversy regarding the value of abstract art when it was purchased for the National Gallery of Australia.

-> As illustrated in Figure 4, the painting *Swanston Street from the Bridge* (Burn 1861) depicts Melbourne's growth into a city of domes and spires.
+> As illustrated in Figure 5, the painting *Swanston Street from the bridge* (Burn 1861) depicts Melbourne's growth into a city of domes and spires.

 #### Reference list entry

 In your reference list:

+- Artworks and images (non-artworks) can be physical or online/digital.

-- Your own unpublished work or artworks discussed without an image are not included in the reference list.
+- Your own unpublished work or artworks discussed without an image or picture of them are not included in the reference list.

-- Artworks viewed in person, such as at art galleries, museums and public spaces, are cited to acknowledge their influence on the development of your own ideas or work.
+- Artworks or images (non-artwork) viewed in-person, such as at art galleries, museums and other public spaces like a library, are cited to acknowledge their influence on the development of your own ideas or work.
+Please note that an image does not need to be of an artistic nature to be in a museum or other public space.

-- Artworks that you reproduced from books, websites and other sources should be cited in the standard format of the source as described in the other sections of this guide.
+- Artworks or images (non-artwork) that you reproduced from books, websites and other sources should be cited in accordance with the source they appear in.
+For example, if the artwork or image (non-artwork) appears in a book or website, you reference the book or website.
+Please refer to the relevant section(s) within this guide for how to reference the various sources.

+- The artist or creator can be a person, the gallery/museum/public space (e.g. library), or other organisations.

+- If no publication year is supplied, write **n.d.** (for 'no date').
+If the year can be reliably estimated or inferred from the text, then write c. (meaning 'circa' or approximately) followed by the year.

-- Italicise the title.
-After the title, provide the format of the resource in square brackets.
+- Italicise the title of the artwork or image (non-artwork).
+After the title, provide the format of the artwork or image (non-artwork) in square brackets.

-- **If viewed in-person:** Add the name and location of the museum, gallery or public space.
+- **Physical -- viewed in-person at an art gallery, museum or other public space:** add the name and location of the museum, gallery or other public space.

-- **If viewed online:** add the name of the website followed by the word **website**.
+- **Online -- from a website:** add the name of the website followed by the word **website**.
 Then put the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

-##### Rule
+- **Online -- from a Library database:** add the accessed date (e.g. accessed 13 December 2021), then the database name followed by the word **database**.

+##### Rule (physical -- viewed in-person at an art gallery, museum or other public space)

-> Artist family name Initial (Year) *Title or description of work* \[format\], Name of Museum/Gallery/Public Space, Location of Museum/Gallery/Public Space.
+> Artist's or Creator's family name Initial OR Gallery/Museum/Public Space name [if artist/creator] OR Organisation's name [if artist/creator] (Year) *Title or description of artwork or image (non-artwork)* [format], Name of Museum/Gallery/Public Space, Location of Museum/Gallery/Public Space.

 ##### Examples